async-it/calmweb/README.md

 ### Known problems:

-- Sandbox not working when CalmWeb is running
+- Sandbox not working when CalmWeb is running by default due to port block Set "block_http_other_ports" to "0"
 - Direct access to IPv6 addresses  like https://[::1]:8080

 ### todo / features suggestions: